PAIR-code/deliberate-lab/README.md

 ### Authentication

-This project sets up Firebase Authentication with email/password and Google sign-in.
+This project sets up Firebase Authentication with Google sign-in.

-#### Email - Password authentication

-By default, experiment participants log in using their `uid`.
-It is passed to the Firebase Authentication service as `email:{uid}@palabrate` and `password:{uid}`.
+Note that participants are not tracked by Firebase Authentication.
+Their UID work as a unique identifier, nothing else is stored.

 #### Google sign-in